ofiwg/ofi-guide/OFIGuide.md

 int fi_pep_bind(struct fid_pep *pep, struct fid *fid, uint64_t flags);
 ```

-The bind functions are similar to each other (and ma to the same fi_bind call internally).
+The bind functions are similar to each other (and map to the same fi_bind call internally).
 Flags are used to indicate how the resources should be associated.
 The passive endpoint section above shows an example of binding passive and active endpoints to event and completion queues.

 ## EP Attributes